azwan-95/my_portfolio/About_Me.md

 # About Me

-Hi, Business Analyst with 4 years’ experience in data analysis, workflow automation, and process improvement across corporate, government, and start-up sectors.
+Hi!
+I'm Mohammad Azwan a Business Analyst with 4 years’ experience in data analysis, workflow automation, and process improvement across corporate, government, and start-up sectors.
 Proven track record in management reporting, requirements gathering, and SOP development to enhance efficiency and compliance.
 Skilled at leveraging data-driven insights and stakeholder coordination to support transformation initiatives and enable informed